Mubaraqq/alx-system_engineering-devops/0x00-shell_basics/README.md

 rmdir removes/deletes a directory||
 cd - changes the working dir to the  previous one||
 ls -ls . .. boot/ list the contents||
+file command display the type of a file||